 Experiences over possessions

 Another slogan encouraging people to quit their job and travel is that experiences are more important than possessions.
 While I wholeheartedly agree with this theory and prefer to embark on another adventure than buying new clothes, you need a balance.
-Any travelers make it seem like they’ve been living out of backpack.
+Any travelers make it seem like they’ve been living out of a backpack.

 Well, another spoiler alert: a lot of them don’t.
-And while they do for the first year or two, later on one backpack changes into 3 suitcases full of equipment and other necessary things.
+And while they do for the first year or two, later on, one backpack changes into 3 suitcases full of equipment and other necessary things.
 They want to buy more.

-At some point you’ll also miss having some basic things.
+At some point, you’ll also miss having some basic things.
 I mean, seriously speaking I’ve never seen anyone so excited about having a washing machine at the house like my boyfriend when we finally got an apartment after 5 years of his travels.